Exhibition and Experience Design

 Experience and Exhibition Design MA

 The curriculum, a blend of field and studio work, focuses on designing narrative environments rooted in human psychology.
 Students explore every type of designed experience, including museums, pop-ups, and interactive digital spaces, and develop skills in concept development, environmental design, graphics, lighting, and model making.
 Working closely with industry partners, students embark on real-world projects and studio-based competitions with local and international firms, museums, and public facilities.
 The program culminates with a thesis project that draws on critical research.
-While the program can be taken on a part-time basis, the final semester must be full-time.

 How You’ll Benefit From FIT